Gl0dny/hexapod/README.md

 ## Testing & Code Quality

-This repository includes a unit test suite with **52% overall code coverage** across the entire codebase.
+This repository includes a unit test suite with **84% overall code coverage** across the entire codebase.
 The test suite was generated using AI-assisted development to ensure thorough validation of all system components.

-### Test Coverage Overview
+### Test Suite Overview

-The project maintains **52% overall test coverage** with detailed reports available for all major components:
+The project maintains **84% overall test coverage** with detailed reports available for all major components:

-- **Total Test Files**: 41 test files
+- **Total Test Files**:  test files
-- **Total Test Functions**: 945 individual test cases
+- **Total Test Functions**: 1677 individual test cases
-- **Overall Code Coverage**: 52% (3,105 of 6,451 statements covered)
+- **Overall Code Coverage**: 84% (6297 of 6,451 statements covered)

 ### Test Architecture